 Coronavirus (COVID-19) pandemic update

-International travel continues to be severely restricted due to the coronavirus (COVID-19) pandemic, with a cautious approach to resumption underway for people living in Scotland, England, Wales and Northern Ireland since late spring 2021.
-Travelling abroad carries a risk of bringing new cases and variants of COVID-19 back into the UK, therefore travellers are still advised to consider whether their trip abroad is necessary before booking travel.
+International travel continues to be severely restricted due to the coronavirus (COVID-19) pandemic, with information on such travel available for people living in Scotland, England, Wales and Northern Ireland.
+Travelling abroad carries a risk of exporting and importing new cases and variants of COVID-19, therefore travellers are still advised to consider whether their trip abroad is necessary before booking travel.
 The Foreign, Commonwealth & Development Office (FCDO) continues to advise against travel to red list countries.

-A traffic light system which categorises countries on to a red, amber or green list, based on their COVID-19 risk, is in place for travellers arriving into the UK.
-It should be noted that the traffic light system does not indicate which countries are currently allowing UK travellers to enter their country.
+A traffic light system which categorises countries on to a red, amber or green list, based on their COVID-19 risk, is in place for travellers arriving into the UK, although it should be noted that the traffic light system does not indicate which countries are currently allowing UK travellers to enter their country.

-Currently, anyone entering Scotland from countries on the international travel green list will not be required to quarantine on arrival, but will have to take a PCR test for COVID-19 and complete a passenger locator form.
-On 19 July 2021, Scotland, England, Wales and Northern Ireland updated their rules for returning to the UK from amber list countries.
+Currently, anyone entering Scotland from countries on the international travel green list will not be required to quarantine on arrival, but will have to complete a passenger locator form, take an initial PCR test for COVID-19 before travel, then another within two days of arriving in Scotland.
+Isolation is only required if the COVID-19 test taken on day two after arriving back in Scotland is positive or NHS Scotland Test and Protect makes contact to inform of the need to isolate, due to travel with someone who has tested positive for COVID-19.
+On 30 August 2021, Scotland, England, Wales and Northern Ireland updated their rules for returning to the UK from some red, amber and green list countries.